WolfpackPSS/wolfpackpss.github.io/_posts/2016-11-14-history-of-the-pack-heart-of-man.md

 Roborob and Rocky had boarded the enemy vessel, but their comms had gone silent.

 The cannon battery was a slaughter.
 Most of the crew had rushed there.
-In a desparate attempt to patch the hull and thwart incoming fire.
+In a desperate attempt to patch the hull and thwart incoming fire.

 Visiri
 Tomas